Reflection (song): 2020 version

 Although the live action remake was announced not to be a musical, on February 27, 2020, Aguilera announced that she had recorded a new version of the song for the upcoming movie, which was going to be featured in the movie soundtrack.
 Film composer Harry Gregson-Williams provided the orchestra for Aguilera's re-recorded version, and film director Niki Caro directed the music video.

 Reception

-In December 2020, PopSugar UKs Kelsie Gibson named the release of "Reflection" as one of the top 15 nostalgic moments of the year.
-It was nominated for the Best Adapted Song at the 2021 Online Film & Television Association Awards.
+In December 2020, PopSugar UK's Kelsie Gibson named the release of "Reflection" as one of the top 15 nostalgic moments of the year.
+Commercially, the single charted at number 42 on the Scottish Singles Chart, number 35 on the United Kingdom Singles Downloads Chart, number 21 in Singapore, and number 20 on the Billboard Digital Song Sales chart in the United States.
+It was also certified Gold by the Recording Industry Association of America (RIAA) for equivalent sales of 500,000 units in the United States, and was nominated for the Best Adapted Song at the 2021 Online Film & Television Association Awards.